Fighting to Make New Yorkers with Intellectual and Developmental Disabilities a Priority

 Through their fundamental support & services, DSPs are integral pillars of support for New York’s I/DD community and are crucial in ensuring that over 130,000 New Yorkers with I/DD can live their highest quality of life.

-Over the past two years, OPWDD has provided significant increases to their own DSP workforce who provide the same supports and services to the same population.
+Over the past few years, OPWDD has provided significant increases to their own DSP workforce who provide the same supports and services to the same population.
 Currently, OPWDD employed DSPs make up to $10/per hour more than their non-profit counterparts despite doing the same job.
-The establishment of this DSWE is essential for addressing the pay disparity, and for the recruitment and retention of non-profit employed DSPs, which are responsible for the care and support of over 85% of individuals with I/DD.
+The creation of a wage commission is essential to ensure that DSPs at non-profit provider agencies are adequately compensated for their roles.

 TAKE ACTION